ink-splatters/modern-cv/lib.typ

 /// - font (array): The font families of the cover letter
 /// - header-font (array): The font families of the cover letter header
 /// - show-footer (boolean): Whether to show the footer or not
-/// - signaure (content): The signature of the cover letter.
-You can set this to `none` to show the default signature or remove it completely.
+/// - signature (content): The signature of the cover letter.
+Set this to
+///   `none` to use the default signature.
+/// - show-signature (boolean): Whether to render the signature block.
 /// - closing (content): The closing of the cover letter.
 This defaults to "Attached Curriculum Vitae".
 You can set this to `none` to show the default closing or remove it completely.
 /// - use-smallcaps (boolean): Whether to use small caps formatting throughout the template
 /// - show-address-icon (boolean): Whether to show the address icon